NickGeramanis/denoising-inpainting-lbp/README.md

 ## Usage

-To create a damaged image, execute the script `damage_image.py` with the following parameters:
+To create a damaged image (and its mask), execute the script `damage_image.py` with the following parameters:

 image_name, gaussian_noise_mean_value, gaussian_noise_variance